FabienCoutant/SparkUp/DESIGN_PATTERN_DECISIONS.md

 - Economic Patterns
   - [ ] String Equality Comparison: Check for the equality of two provided strings in a way that minimizes average gas consumption for a large number of different inputs.
   - [x] **Tight Variable Packing**: Optimize gas consumption when storing or loading statically-sized variables.
-  - [ ] Memory Array Building: Aggregate and retrieve data from contract storage in a gas efficient way.
+  - [x] **Memory Array Building**: Aggregate and retrieve data from contract storage in a gas efficient way.

 ## Behavioral Patterns